-1. A grounding in the dynamics and patterns of social differentiation of large cities, inner city areas and suburbs.
+1. Understand the dynamics and patterns of social differentiation of large cities, inner city areas and suburbs.

-2. An understanding of spatial patterns of advantage and disadvantage, through an examination of inequalities associated with race, gender, sexuality, age and disability;
+2. Understand spatial patterns of advantage and disadvantage, through an examination of inequalities associated with race, gender, sexuality, age and disability;

-3. An understanding of manifestations of everyday life in the city;
+3. Understand manifestations of everyday life in the city;

-4. A variety of theoretical approaches with which to examine and evaluate the city and its patterns and problems;
+4. Gain knowledge of theoretical approaches with which to examine and evaluate the city and its patterns and problems;

-5. A range of skills and methods relevant to geographical enquiry and communication, which may be transferable to other subject and employment areas, including the use, manipulation and computer mapping of census data; the interpretation of subjective data sources, and the presentation of material, including report writing, critical evaluation and analysis and synthesis.
+5. Posses a range of skills and methods relevant to geographical enquiry and communication, which may be transferable to other subject and employment areas, including the use, manipulation and computer mapping of census data; the interpretation of subjective data sources, and the presentation of material, including report writing, critical evaluation and analysis and synthesis.

 Place and Place Management